gdermog/invaders/README.md

      MS Visual Studio / MSVC)
    - To implement CI/CD pipelne for GitHub to automatize compilation of the project and unit tests and check for possible errors
-   - To fine-tune game parameters (e.g. monster speed, shooting frequency, etc.) to make the game more playable
+   - To fine-tune game parameters (e.g. monster speed, shooting frequency, etc.) to make the game more playable.
+     This includes "publishing" of initial values of internal parameters from CInvSettingsRuntime to invaders.ini, and reloading them with each game start (this allows easier fine-tuning without recompilation).

 And maybe sometime in the future: